usd-wg/assets/test_assets/CompositionPuzzles/VariantSetAndLocal1/README.md

 ![livrps step 6](images/Slide63.PNG)

 Our stage is composed!
 Even though this is a layer stack of a single layer, LIVRPS still applies.
-The fact that the VariantSet data is arranged before the direct opinion on the Sphere prim is irrelevant - the only thing that matters is the composition strategy, and within a layer stack, Local opinions are always stronger than opinions authored through a VariantSet.
+The fact that the VariantSet data is arranged before the direct opinion on the Sphere prim in the text of the `puzzle_1.usda` file is irrelevant - the only thing that matters is the composition strategy, and within a layer stack, Local opinions are always stronger than opinions authored through a VariantSet.